-One last Note: Your trip leader may ask that cell phones and electronic music devices, such as iPods, be stored on campus before trip departure or left in the van at the beginning of your adventure, and not brought with the group into the wilderness.
+\One last Note: Your trip leader may collect cell phones and electronic music devices, such as iPods, to be stored on campus before trip departure or left in the van at the beginning of your adventure, and not brought with the group into the wilderness.
 This trip is an opportunity for each participant to leave modern technology behind for a few days.
-(Trip leaders will carry a cell phone for emergency use, although cell phone reception is often not available in wilderness areas or river canyons).
-Of course, sharing your talents on the trip with your harmonica, flute, guitar or other portable instrument is always encouraged!
+(Trip leaders will carry a cell phone for emergency use, although cell phone reception is often not available in wilderness areas).